 12. Ricotta

-Here’s another cheese substitute for butter: much like cottage cheese, ricotta cheese tends to add a rich, creamy texture that doesn’t overwhelm the taste buds.
-Use less of it than you would butter if you want a slightly thinner sauce, but in general, you can use a 1:1 ratio.
-It also adds a slightly sweet hint that enriches the flavor profile of an already beloved dish.
+Here’s another cheese-based substitute for butter: ricotta.
+Like cottage cheese, ricotta adds a rich, creamy texture without overwhelming the dish.
+Use a little less than you would butter if you want a thinner sauce, though a 1:1 swap usually works well.
+It also brings a subtle sweetness that enhances the overall flavor.Select 46 more words to run Humanizer.

 13. Mayonnaise